 China’s tallest building is supposed to be in Suzhou, though construction on the 729-meter-tall Suzhou Zhongnan tower was halted in 2015.
 It’s important to remember that in China’s development circles, there have long been some pretty grandiose claims that have fallen through—a Chinese developer who specialized in prefabricated buildings once boasted they would build the world’s tallest building, at 838 meters, in 90 days in Changsha.
 This was in 2014, and the development, Sky City, never materialized.

-Preparation for construction began this year on the Wuhan CTF Center, which when finished, will be 648 meters, with a spire that puts it just over 700 meters.
-Spire notwithstanding, this would be taller than the Shanghai Tower, though the proposed completion date is currently 2022.
+When construction broke ground on the Wuhan CTF Center in 2017, it was to be 648 meters, with a spire that puts it just over 700 meters; spire notwithstanding, this would have been be taller than the Shanghai Tower, though city authorities later restricted the height to 475 meters, the same as Wuhan’s current tallest skyscraper, the Chushang Building.

 Cover image from Baidu